KSEHano/BSc-Thesis/Thesis.md

 $BLEU = BP * \exp(\displaystyle\sum_{n=1}^{N}w_n \log{p_n})$

-$w_n = w_i$ as shown above and n is always the length of the n-gram.
 Because all the weights are the same this is the same as using a geometric mean [@BLEU].
 This leads to a BLEU score of zero if one of the n-grams is not present.

 The BLEU score calculates the precision of a translation.
 With the use of the modified precision and the brevity penalty it strives to be similar to human evaluation.
 One of the main advantages is that BLEU needs only reference translation and the hypothesis to work and thus does not need many resources.
 Regardless of the existence of better metrics the few resources needed and simplicity of the calculation are reasons for the use of BLEU.